How to Get a Driver’s Permit in 2022Read more about how to get a learners permit in your state:

 - Proof of United States citizenship or legal presence

-The documents will vary from state to state, but this is a general list of documents that are required.
-Remember, if you don’t bring proper documentation, you will not be permitted to apply for your driver’s permit.
+The documents will vary from state to state, but this is a general list.
+Remember, if you don’t bring proper documentation, you will not be permitted to apply for your permit.

 What if You’re Over 18?

 The rules vary from state to state, but a permit is generally only required for teens under 18, except in a few states.
-However, even if a permit is mandatory for new drivers of all ages, the licensing process often contains far fewer steps if you’re over 18.
+However, even if a permit is mandatory in your state, the licensing process often contains far fewer steps if you’re over 18.